anno-ai/node-openfaas/README.md

 # node-openfaas
-A wrapper function to access the openfaas api from node
+`A helper method used to call openfaas functions.`

 # usage
 ```